 Staff supporting patients experiencing peristomal MASD must seek advice from specialist stoma services, to ensure appropriate stoma products are being used to reduce the moisture exposed to their skin.
-Guidance can be found within the Stoma Care Advice and Support Protocol (appendix 8).
+Guidance can be found within the Stoma Care Advice and Support Protocol, available via the Trust intranet.
 Stoma products should be changed as per the patient's individual stoma care plan which should be established upon admission.